RusinovAnton/scss-mixins-collection/readme.md

 # SCSS-MIXINS-COLLECTION

-Collection of the usefull scss mixins.
+Collection of the handy scss mixins.

 ## INSTALLATION